Ali-Aftab/iModelComments/README.md

 # Bentley iModel Comments API

-iModel API that implements comment funcitionality where users are able to add, retrieve, and delete comments related to an iModel.
+iModel API that implements comment functionality where users are able to add, retrieve, and delete comments related to an iModel.

 ## Get Started

 To run this application:

 1. If you do not have the project saved locally then in your terminal type `git clone https://github.com/Ali-Aftab/iModelComments.git` to clone it to your computer.
-If you have the project saved locally then in your terminal go the parent directory where this project is saved.
+If you have the project saved locally then in your terminal go to the parent directory where this project is saved.
 2. Then type `cd iModelComments` to access the folder
 3. To install the required modules type `npm i`
 4. Type `npm run start-dev` in your terminal and you can use the API!

 ## API

-First, we recommend installing [Postman](https://www.postman.com/) to easily test out the API.
-Remember to add `localhost:8000` to the URL before typing in the API path. (`/api/auth/signup`=>`localhost:8000/api/signup`)
+First, we recommend installing [Postman](https://www.postman.com/) to test out the API easily.
+Please remember to add `localhost:8000` to the URL before you type in the API path. (`/api/auth/signup`=>`localhost:8000/api/signup`)

 ### Comments